📖 14 min read

 Trust Bank

 Trust Bank is backed by Standard Chartered and FairPrice Group (NTUC).
-It offers the most traditional banking experience among the three — Mastercard debit card, a credit card linked to NTUC rewards (earn LinkPoints on FairPrice purchases), and a generous deposit cap of S$1.2 million.
+It offers the most traditional banking experience among the three — Mastercard debit card, a credit card linked to NTUC rewards (earn LinkPoints on FairPrice purchases), and a generous deposit cap of S$1,200,000.
 It’s the only digital bank that accepts foreigners.
 Sign up with a Trust Bank referral code for bonus rewards.

 MariBank